 That jealous wife was lady ‘Āʾishah, the prophet’s youngest bride and the only virgin he ever married.
 The wife for whose marriage the prophet is always accused by western writers of being a rapist and a pedophile.
 The wife who has reported in many occasions after the prophet’s death that she was his most jealous wife, she said, “I never felt so jealous of any woman like I did from Khadijah though she passed away three years before the Prophet and I got married, the reason was that I heard him mention her too often.”
 [Recorded by Bukhari].

 Unfortunately, western media failed magnificently in conveying this image of Prophet Muhammad’s marital life to their viewers and listeners.
 They always say, “How do you believe in a pedophile to be a prophet?
 How can you follow a child rapist and a womanizer, He married ‘Āʾishah when he was 54 and she was 9, are you that crazy?!
 You Muslims encourage child abuse and Islam is a religion that teaches pedophilia.”
 It is always that bustling tone that we hear from where the sun sets, but rarely a sound of reason.
 They never try to ask about matters they don’t understand, nor do they care about grasping true knowledge about the other.
-In response to that, I shall fully discuss the prophet’s marriage to lady ‘Āʾishah in a future post with Allah’s will.
+In response to that, read my posts History of the age of consent, The Glaring Beacon, & Lady ‘Āʾishah’s Age.